 Here’s a bit of good news out of West Virginia University: The school has partially lifted its ban on sorority and fraternity activity.
 This Morgantown criminal defense lawyer received his law degree from West Virginia University, so I followed the headlines.
 First, several members of one of WVU’s fraternities were arrested following an alcohol-fueled, boisterous run through Morgantown following a sports victory.
 Then a freshman student died at a frat house – an incident that spurred the university to suspend all Greek activity.

-As a criminal defense lawyer who has represented many, many WVU students after they were charged with so-called college crimes (such as underage drinking, public intoxication, disorderly conduct and public urination to name a few), I can tell you the university takes infractions seriously.
-For many of my clients, hiring a criminal defense lawyer, attending hearings and paying associated fines was just the first half of their legal dilemmas.
+As a criminal defense lawyer who has represented many, many WVU students after they were charged with so-called college crimes (such as underage drinking, public intoxication, disorderly conduct, and public urination to name a few), I can tell you the university takes infractions seriously.
+For many of my clients, hiring a criminal defense lawyer, attending hearings, and paying associated fines were just the first half of their legal dilemmas.
 The other half is dealing with any possible action taken by the university, and having to navigate the school’s disciplinary board.

 I guess what I’m saying is that, to many students, things like public intoxication, public urination, and underage drinking are part of the college experience – and in truth, only a percentage of the young people who engage in those behaviors are ever charged criminally for them.
 I get it: I was once a college student, too – a West Virginia University college student at that.
 But a criminal charge can, at the least, put a ding in your bank account.
 At the worst, one can tarnish your reputation, and possibly ruin your college career.
 Just something to think about as we continue to watch the WVU story unfold.